If you’ve noticed white spots on your teeth or your little one’s teeth, it’s normal to be worried.

 Did you notice white spots on your teeth and are worried they may be a sign of decay?
 Are you looking for a thorough and professional treatment?

-Schedule an appointment at Lady Bird Dental with Dr. Meredith Mosier and her team and get rid of the white spots on your teeth in just a session or two.
+Schedule an appointment at Lady Bird Dental with Dr. Dudeen and his team and get rid of the white spots on your teeth in just a session or two.
 Our cabinet in Austin is friendly, welcoming, and modern, and our specialists are ready to solve all your oral health issues.

 Contact us to book your appointment.